WckdAwe/CSUTH-University-Project/README.md

-# The University Project
+# The CSUTH University Project
 Computer Science can be hard some times.
 At those moments this repository comes to the rescue!

- But, Academic Citizens, you must always remember:

-> The darkest hour of the night comes just before the dawn.

-## Getting Started

-Welcome to ***The University Project*** .
+Welcome to ***The CSUTH University Project*** .
 Here you will find solutions for both common and sophisticated excercises that are made to train you on how to be the next top Developer / Software or Hardware Engineer / Programmer.
 Most of the excercises that are solved in this repository are from the *Computer Science Department of University of Thessaly* and solved by me personaly, a student of this University.

+## Getting Started

 ### !!!Warning!!!
-Try to remember that these excercises are solved mostly by me, an Academic Citizen as well.
+Try to remember that these excercises are solved mostly by me, an Undergraduate Student (at the time of writing) as well.
 As such a lot of the solutions might not be optimal and a lot of times the code can be improved.
 At the same time remember that you study Computer Science.
 We are on a field that there is never "just one solution".
 So if your solution doesn't much mine, but still works, then it is still an acceptable solution!

 Oh, also, since i mentioned the "still works"... some of the solutions that you see here could actually be incorrect! **Excercises seen here are not verified by my professors**!
 So keep an eye out, will ya?

 ### Language

 Please keep in mind that most of the excercises and solutions that are shared here are from the *Computer Science Department of University of Thessaly*!
 As such, some parts of this repository are written in **English** while others in **Greek**!

 ## Contributing